 MLC Child Critical Illness insurance provides a lump sum payment of up to $200,000 in the event your child suffers a serious illness.
-This payment can ensure you don't endure any financial stress while you focus on getting your child better.
-This policy if available with MLC Best Doctors cover which connects seriously ill children to leading specialists to provide a second opinion on your child's condition.
+Such a payment can ensure you don't endure any financial stress while you focus on getting your child better.
+In conjunction with this policy, MLC Best Doctors cover connects seriously ill children to leading specialists to provide a second opinion on your child's condition.

-This review will provide an overview of what the policy does and doesn't covered
+This review will provide an overview of what the policy does and doesn't cover.

 What does the MLC Child Critical Illness Insurance cover?

 - Lump sum benefit.
 MLC Child Critical Illness Insurance pays a lump sum benefit when an insured child suffers a serious illness.
 You can choose an insured benefit amount of between $10,000 and $200,000 per child, with the benefit amount designed to lessen the financial burden that a critical illness places on your family.
 The lump sum benefit is also paid if your child dies.

 - Covered conditions.
 MLC Child Critical Illness Insurance covers more than 25 serious illnesses, including bacterial meningitis, chronic kidney failure, stroke, heart attack, coma, malignant cancer and paralysis.

 - Available to parents and guardians.
 Offered outside super only, MLC Child Critical Illness Insurance is available to parents and guardians who hold MLC Life Cover, Total and Permanent Disability, Critical Illness, Income Protection or Business Expenses insurance.

 - Best Doctors.
 Adding Child Critical Illness Insurance to your MLC policy allows you to access Best Doctors, a service which connects seriously ill people with leading medical specialists to receive a second opinion about your child’s diagnosis and how they are treated.